SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-04-covid-misc.md

 those hospitals decided to get vaccinated.
 Concentrating on the remaining 0.6% is just a waste of your time at best, and flagrantly deceptive at worst.

-There are many similar results, e.g., United Airlines is losing 0.4% of employees.
-Or, for example, the Swiss Guard:
+There are many similar results.
+For example, consider the [Swiss Guard](https://en.wikipedia.org/wiki/Swiss_Guard):

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">